-North Richland Hills, as well as the rest of Dallas-Fort Worth, has the perfect climate for fall gardens, especially leafy vegetable like kale, spinach and lettuce.
+North Richland Hills, as well as the rest of Dallas-Fort Worth, has the perfect climate for fall gardens, especially leafy vegetables like kale, spinach and lettuce.
 Let’s not forget those fragrant herb gardens either.
 So if you are an autumn gardener, you already have those plants in the ground, watering them deeply when needed, tending them, and anticipating the wonderful harvest before that first frost hits in November.
 The only problem you might be having is those pesky insects.
 Some gardeners are claiming that this is a particularly bad year for garden pests.
 By late summer and early fall, the insect population is pretty large and we find them everywhere.
 Though established summer crops can handle the attack, young fall plants are especially susceptible to pest damage.
 Pressure from pests on vegetation will stay high until the first frost.
 The average first frost in the Dallas-Fort Worth area is November 30, so we have a while to wait.
 Meanwhile, there are some things that can be done to minimize the attack from insect pests and maximize your pest control efforts.

 Pest Control With Physical Barriers